 - a.
 Using the brake drum as an adjustment fixture, turn the star wheel until the drum slides over the brake shoes with a slight drag. - b.
 Turn the star wheel 11⁄4 turns to retract the shoes.
-This will allow sufficient lining-to-drum clearance to final adjustment may be made as described in Step 4. - 3.
-Install the drum and wheel.
+This will allow sufficient lining-to-drum clearance so final adjustment may be made as described in Step 4.